Legal and Compliance

 We use the following third party platforms to deliver managed IT services and support to our clients:

-• ConnectWise platforms such as professional services automation and related tools.
+- ConnectWise platforms including professional services automation and related tools.

-• N-able platforms such as N-sight RMM, backup and other remote monitoring and management services.
+- N-able platforms including N-sight RMM, backup and remote monitoring and management services.

 7.1 Types of personal data processed in these systems